 In 2006, the Joint Statement initiative received the Ted Freedman Innovation in Education Award.
 This prestigious international award recognizes individuals and organizations that inspire, advocate and enable education in health care.
 In 2012, Joan Durrant and Ron Ensom, co-authors of the Joint Statement, were honoured for their work on the issue of physical punishment of children with the Health Promotion & Innovation Award of Excellence (presented by the Canadian Institute of Child Health) and the Queen Elizabeth II Diamond Jubilee Medal (nominated by UNICEF Canada).

-You may view and download from the PDFs below: the Joint Statement; its executive summary; endorsers' names; a note to potential endorsers; confirmation of endorsement form; memos to endorsers about physical punishment; a poster; backgrounders for the education, sports/recreation, mental health, and business communities; articles on physical punishment and children's health, physical punishment in sport and recreation, and an analysis of research; and a guide on positive discipline.
+You may view and download the documents in the list below.
 You are welcome to circulate the documents as they are written (in hard copy or electronically), to link with this CHEO webpage, or to quote the Joint Statement with appropriate acknowledgment.
 Commercial distribution of the documents on this webpage is not permitted.
-Inquiries and endorsements may be directed as follows: email the Joint Statement; or postal address CHEO, Partnerships and Advocacy, 401 Smyth Road, Ottawa, ON, K1H 8L1.
+Inquiries and endorsements may be directed as follows: by email to the Joint Statement; or by regular mail to CHEO, Partnerships and Advocacy, 401 Smyth Road, Ottawa, ON, K1H 8L1.

 Some Organizations that have Endorsed the Joint Statement

 - Pediatricians of the Health Care Corporation of St. John’s Newfoundland and Labrador

 - Perth and Smiths Falls District Hospital; Ontario